dlang-community/Pegged/README.md

 * Transforming the function responsible for the PEG-to-Expression template conversion into a **Pegged** grammar and then use the parse tree to build the expression template.
 The PEG grammar is well-defined, so it's doable and probably cleaner / easier to extend compared to what I have now.
 Aka: eat my own dogfood.
 If **Pegged** cannot bootstrap itself, I failed.
 * Making automatic rule simplification and optimization : zero-element sequences and choices should be dropped, one-element sequences and choices should be replaced by their only element and sequences of sequences should be flattened, the same for ordered choices.
 * A better error reporting would be good.
 Maybe with threading some error stack.
+* Better rules to control the parse tree: right now, the 'fuse' (~) and 'discard' (:) rules are there,
+* A way to indicate rule-level space sensitivity
 * Right now, grammars are 'open' in that you cannot defined multiple rules with the same name in the same module.
 Use D modules to, well, do modularization of your code.
 But I intend to put different levels of 'openness'.
-See [[The Four Levels]].
+See [The Four Levels](https://github.com/PhilippeSigaud/Pegged/wiki/Four-Levels).
 You can use qualified identifiers for the rules names, though.
 * Using a policy for the parse tree construction and the level of simplification before presenting it to the user.
 * Parsing wstrings, dstrings and maybe also ranges.
 * [Packrat parsing](http://pdos.csail.mit.edu/~baford/packrat/icfp02/)?